Snapshot of Compliance Trends

 TAC Focus on Quality: Regulatory Strategy 2023-2025

-TAC’s Regulatory Strategy 2023-2025 (the Strategy) informs RTOs and VET stakeholders about the specific focus areas the Council has identified as posing the highest risks to the quality of VET and the regulatory actions to monitor and minimise those risks.
-One of the specific focus areas in the Strategy is to conduct audits for selected high-risk training products.
+TAC’s Regulatory Strategy 2023-2025 (the Strategy) informed RTOs and VET stakeholders about the specific focus areas the Council identified as posing the highest risks to the quality of VET and the regulatory actions to monitor and minimise those risks.
+A key focus area is audits for selected high-risk training products.
+The TAC Regulatory Strategy 2026-2027 has also now been released.

 TAC Education Program